 Using PowerShell, it’s very easy to list files in a directory or list folders based on filter criteria.

-PowerShell PSIsContainer to list of files in a directory which has PSIsContainer property set to $false
+PowerShell PSIsContainer to list files in a directory which has PSIsContainer property set to $false

 in their file system object.
 Folder or Directory has PSIsContainer property set to $true